-- Will the pharmacists at The Nebraska Medical Center be providing our service?
+- Will the pharmacists at Nebraska Medicine be providing our service?

 Pharmacists have been hired specifically to staff the remote pharmacy service.
 The pharmacists on duty will be responsible for several remote hospitals.

 - What credentials do the remote pharmacists have?